FindTreasureIsland/FindTreasureIsland.github.io/content/research/research1/index.md

 ## Citation

 Bahg, G., Sloutsky, V. M., \& Turner, B. M. (in press).
 Algorithmic personalization of information can cause inaccurate generalization and overconfidence.
 Accepted for publication in Journal of Experimental Psychology: General.
 Accepted for publication in *Journal of Experimental Psychology: General*.
-[Preprint (PsyArXiv)](https://osf.io/preprints/psyarxiv/yahvf_v1)
+[Old preprint (PsyArXiv)](https://osf.io/preprints/psyarxiv/yahvf_v1)